 Usually, if you see a bike smashed up as badly as this poor HP4 Race was, the rider is in much worse shape.
 Thankfully, Salvadori managed to walk away with just some scrapes, bruises, and a puncture wound in his arm that required about three stitches in total.
 He knows how lucky he is to have come away relatively unscathed at that speed, and points that out in the video.

 As Salvadori also explains, if this was MotoGP, there would be a spare bike for him to hop onto.
-Rules are different in WSBK, though.
+Rules are different in this series, though—and similar to how they are in WSBK, where Salvadori has also raced.
 In order to keep costs down, teams don’t have spare bikes—but they can have spare pieces to make up a new bike, if they’re properly assembled.
 That’s exactly what Salvadori’s team decides to do.

 Is it another HP4 Race?
 Nope.
 Since Salvadori smashed that poor HP4 Race to bits, his team instead had to quickly assemble an S1000RR—which, to you and me, might sound just fine, but is kind of a step down if you came from an HP4 Race.